Skip to content

 Text of the Sickle Cell Disease Treatment Centers Act is here, and a one-page summary is available here.

-This legislation has been endorsed by Sickle Cell Disease Association of America, American Society of Hematology (ASH), Maryland Sickle Cell Disease Association, Sickle Cell Coalition of Maryland, Children’s National Hospital, and Linda Loma University Children’s Hospital.
+This legislation has been endorsed by Sickle Cell Disease Association of America, American Society of Hematology (ASH), Maryland Sickle Cell Disease Association, Sickle Cell Coalition of Maryland, Children’s National Hospital, the Sickle Cell Disease Partnership, and Linda Loma University Children’s Hospital.

 “Headquartered in Maryland, the Sickle Cell Disease Association of America thanks its Senator, Chris Van Hollen, for his leadership in introducing the Sickle Cell Disease Treatment Centers Act.
 SCDAA represents 57 community-based organizations that do the challenging on-the-ground work of caring for sickle cell warriors and their families.
 This bill provides critical recognition for the work done by sickle cell disease CBOs and will help create a national infrastructure of centers for those living with sickle cell disease to get treatment.
 I want to thank Senator Van Hollen, Senator Booker, Congressman Davis, Congresswoman Adams, and Congresswoman Lee for their hard work on the Sickle Cell Disease Treatment Centers Act and their ongoing dedication to improving care and treatment for our sickle cell warriors,” said Regina Hartfield, President and CEO, Sickle Cell Disease Association of America, Inc.